4 Easy Ways to Improve Your Laundromat Customers' Experience

 If you were a customer at your laundromat, would you come back?
 If many laundromat owners were honest with themselves, the answer to that question may be “no.” Too often customers walk through the door and see outdated technology, broken down laundry equipment, and an uncleanly facility.
 On top of that, the staff may be slow to respond to questions and complaints.
 Even if you think your laundry business is “good,” there’s always room for improvement.
 Your customers are what keeps your business running and profitable, so it’s important to put them first.
 With that in mind, here are a few easy ways to improve the customer experience at your coin-op laundry.

-Speed Queen commercial laundry equipment with state-of-the-art Quantum Gold Controls allow laundry owners to maintain complete control over their laundry business with reporting and monitoring capability that help keep machines up and running at peak efficiency and earn them more money.
-Customers also love more options for their wash and dry cycles, as well as money-saving features like the Lucky Cycle.
+Commercial laundry equipment with new controls and software allow laundry owners to maintain complete control over their laundry business with reporting and monitoring capability that help keep machines up and running at peak efficiency and earn them more money.
+Customers also love more options for their wash and dry cycles, as well as money-saving features.

-Speed Queen Insights also help laundromats provide the technology, convenience, and versatility that today’s laundromat customers expect — including an app with built-in payment methods, Speed Queen Rewards program, wash and dry monitoring, cycle completion notifications, and more.
+We help laundromats provide the technology, convenience, and versatility that today’s laundromat customers expect — including advanced payment methods, monitoring, notifications, and more.

 - Offer various payment methods.
 As you’re looking to improve the laundry experience and make things more convenient for your customers, then you have to meet them where they’re at.
 As you may or may not have noticed, gone are the days of customers regularly carrying around cash.
 Approximately 30% of Americans make no purchases with cash in a typical week and the majority opt for credit cards, debit cards, apps, and online payment systems regularly.
 With that in mind, offering alternative payment methods can be a huge perk for customers, as they won’t have to worry about carrying cash, tracking their money, or making an extra trip to a bank or ATM before visiting your facility.
 The last thing you want is a customer leaving or spending less money because they don’t have the cash on hand.

 So what payment methods are available?
 That depends on you and your customers.
-We noted Speed Queen Insights as an app-based payment system above.
 The SpyderWash Credit Card Payment System accepts all forms of credit, debit, and loyalty cards (while still allowing laundromats to maintain their coin/cash payment system as well).
 Both are solid options for laundry investors.